yakovenkomax/pumpt-up-prompt/README.md

 ## TODO
 - [ ] Add more previews
-- [ ] Create complete release
+- [ ] Create a complete release
 - [ ] Add terminal theme recommendations
-- [ ] Remove line wrap bug caused by not closed color tags
+- [ ] Remove line wrap bug caused by unclosed color tags
-- [ ] Research possibility of using 256 colors
+- [ ] Research the possibility of using 256 colors
 - [ ] Windows OS adaptation
 - [ ] Fix git autocomplete when using git aliases